Richard Blumenthal: Big East and ACC

 Blumenthal played a pivotal role in the expansion of the Atlantic Coast Conference and the departures of Boston College, Miami, and Virginia Tech from the Big East.
 He led efforts by the Big East football schools (Virginia Tech, Rutgers, Pittsburgh, and West Virginia) in legal proceedings against the Atlantic Coast Conference, the University of Miami and Boston College, accusing them of improper disclosure of confidential information and of conspiring to dismantle the Big East.
 According to Blumenthal, the case was pursued because "the future of the Big East Conference was at risk—the stakes huge for both state taxpayers and the university's good name."
 The suits cost the schools involved $2.2 million in the first four months of litigation.
 The lawsuit against the ACC was initially dismissed on jurisdictional grounds but was subsequently refiled.
 A declaratory judgment by the Supreme Judicial Court of Massachusetts exonerated Boston College in the matter.
 Virginia Tech accepted an invitation from the ACC and withdrew from the suit to remove itself from the awkward position of suing its new conference.
 An out-of-court $5 million settlement was eventually reached, which included a $1 million exit fee that Boston College was required to pay the Big East under the league's constitution.

-Some have speculated that the lawsuit was one of the biggest reasons that the University of Connecticut was not sought after by the ACC during its 2011 additions of then-Big East members Syracuse and Pittsburgh.
-UConn is a member of the less lucrative American Athletic Conference, the successor to the original Big East.